 Bettie Page rose to pinup fame only during the 1950s, later than the other models on this list.
 Although her entire modeling career lasted only seven years, she’s probably the most enduringly popular and recognizable pinup model today.
 Her distinctive bangs (a photographer thought them up to hide her high forehead) are still copied by young women.
 According to her fans, Page’s unique appeal lies in her natural smile and joyful appearance.
 Instead of pouting, she made sexiness seem fun.

 After her retirement from modeling, her work lay forgotten for decades but resurged in the 1980s.
 Since then, public-domain images of Page have found their way onto merchandise, comics, and posters.
-A Seattle homeowner even painted a two-story version of Page on the side of his house (although she’s almost nude, she is cleverly covered up by the building’s eaves).
+A Seattle homeowner even painted a two-story version of Page on the side of his house she is cleverly covered up by the building’s eaves).
 Shortly after her death in 2008, Reason magazine called her pinup work “one of America’s most enduring brands.”

 1. Betty Grable